KevinMarquette/kevinmarquette.github.io/_draft/plaster.md

 tags: [PowerShell,Plaster,Modules]
 ---

-I was about to create a new module and decided that I was going to script out the process this time.
-Most of my stuff is very cookie cutter between modules.
-A lot of my standard stuff is duplicated across my modules.

-David just covered the use of Plaster and it is exactly what I need for this.
-I am going to build on his post so you really should go read it first.

-This also builds on my previous post about building a CI/CD pipeline.
-I am mostly automating the work done in that post.
+David Christian recently did a nice writeup about how to use Plaster on his OverPoweredShell.com site.
+The last time I wrote a module, I broke down all the pieces and wrote about it in my CI/CD Pipeline article.
+Well, I am starting a new module and I am going to convert it over to Plaster.

+So before we begin, know that I am building on those two articles and they would be good to read first.
+David's article on Plaster is a good introduction and my CI/CD Pipeline is a good overview on all the pieces I put togehter in my modules.

 # Index